plexsystems/konstraint/docs/constraint_creation.md

     # @matchlabels app.kubernetes.io/name=mysql app.kubernetes.io/version=5.8
     ```

+### Skipping generation of the Constraint resource

+In some scenarios, you may wish for Konstraint to skip the generation of the `Constraint` resource for a policy and manage that externally.
+To do so, add the `@skip-constraint` tag in the header comment block.

 ## Using Input Parameters

 Gatekeeper has the ability for a single `ConstraintTemplate` resource to be used by multiple `Constraint`s.
 One of the reasons for this is that it allows for passing input parameters to the policy so a single policy to avoid duplication.
 Konstraint supports these input parameters via `@parameter` tags in the header comment block. **NOTE:** When input parameters are specified, Konstraint skips the generation of the `Constraint` resource.